 The Board has considered the principles and provisions of the 2019 AIC Code of Corporate Governance (the 'AIC Code'), which can be found on the AIC website at www. theaic.co.uk.
 The AIC Code addresses the principles and provisions set out in the 2018 UK Corporate Governance Code (the 'UK Code') as issued by the Financial Reporting Council (the 'FRC') as well as setting out additional provisions on issues that are of specific relevance to the Company as an investment trust.
+The Board is further mindful of the publication of the 2024 UK Corporate Governance Code issued by the FRC.
+The implications of this on future reporting periods will be considered in due course.

-The Board considers that reporting against the principles and provisions of the AIC Code, which has been endorsed by the FRC, provide more relevant information to shareholders.
+The Board considers that reporting against the principles and provisions of the AIC Code, which has been endorsed by the FRC, provides more relevant information to shareholders.
 The terms of the FRC's endorsement mean that AIC members who report against the AIC Code fully meet their obligations under the UK Code and the related disclosure requirements contained in the Listing Rules.